nus-cs2113-AY2122S1/ip/docs/README.md

 ### Editing the data file

-AddressBook data are saved as a csv file `[JAR file location]/data/tasks.csv`.
+Duke's task data are saved as a csv file `[JAR file location]/data/tasks.csv`.
 Advanced users are welcome to update data directly by editing that data file.

 ❗  **Caution**: If your changes to the data file is detected to be corrupted or does not conform to Duke's